 - Place a large oven-proof pot or casserole on high heat.
 Add the olive oil and brown the beef until lightly coloured on all sides.
 If any excess flour sticks to the pot, add a dash of the red wine and stir to loosen.
 Once the meat is browned, transfer to a bowl and set aside.

-- Preheat the oven to 150ºC and adjust the oven racks to accomodate the casserole so it can cook in the centre of the oven.
+- Preheat the oven to 150ºC and adjust the oven racks to accommodate the casserole so it can cook in the centre of the oven.

 - Reduce the heat to medium-high and add some more olive oil to the pot.
 Add the onions, carrots, celery, thyme and bay leaves.
 Cook for about 5 minutes, stirring regularly, until the onions have softened.
 Add the tomato purée and mushrooms.
 Stir to combine and cook for a further 2-3 minutes.
 Add the red wine, bring to a simmer and bubble for 2-3 minutes to cook off the alcohol.
 Add the beef and any juices back into the pot.
 Season well with salt and pepper then top with the beef stock until the contents are covered by about 3-4cm of liquid.
 Bring the pot to the boil then cover with a lid and transfer to the oven.